Bridging the Gaps, Inc. Philosophy

-Gina, the sole alum polled by Rehabs.com at the time of this writing, recommended Bridging the Gaps, Inc. with five out of five stars.
-She gave five-star ratings for Bridging the Gaps, Inc.'s holistic treatment offerings, counseling options, and staff’s level of experience and training.
+Gina, the sole alum polled by Rehabs.com at the time of this writing, recommended Bridging the Gaps, Inc., offering five-star ratings for the facility's holistic treatment offerings, counseling options, and staff’s level of experience and training.
 She wrote: “The environment allowed for my physical & emotional healing and encouraged my spiritual growth -- which is the key to sustained sobriety.”

-On Bridging the Gaps Inc.’s Facebook page, which the facility can curate, nine reviewers to date provided ratings averaging 4.6 out of five stars.
-While most reviewers to leave commentary were satisfied staffers, alum Steve described the organization as “fabulous.”
-In a representative review, alum Steve wrote: “What a fabulous organization!!
+On Bridging the Gaps Inc.’s Facebook page, which the facility may manage, 15 reviewers to date provided ratings averaging 4.6 out of five stars.
+While most reviewers to leave commentary were staff members, alum Steve wrote: “What a fabulous organization!!
 The holistic approach to treating this terrible disease is absolutely the key to long term abstinence.”

 On Yelp, five reviews were polarized in their reactions to the facility, with two five out of five-star reviews, a four-star review, and two one-star reviews to date.
-Positive reviews described the staff as professional, while negative reviews accused the facility of giving poor treatment and high relapse rates.
-One former client even described how they were treated as being an “inmate.”
+Positive reviews described the staff as professional, while negative reviews accused the facility of preferential treatment.
+One former client felt they were treated like an “inmate.”

 WHAT STAFF SAY

-At the time of this writing, one staff member submitted feedback about Bridging the Gaps.
-The review was mostly positive.
-The staff member gave four out of five stars or higher for treatment effectiveness, the staff's level of training and experience, loyalty of staff, and aftercare protocols.
+At the time of this writing, one staff member submitted mostly feedback about Bridging the Gaps, offering four out of five stars or higher for treatment effectiveness, the staff's level of training and experience, loyalty of staff, and aftercare protocols.
 The staff member praised the facility's range of holistic approaches and its integrative care.